PewPewCricket/cmake-template/README.md

 If you are not familiar with cmake, please read up on it here: https://cmake.org/cmake/help/latest/index.html

-You may git clone or fork this repo and use it without giving credit to me.
+You may copy the source files and use it without giving credit to me.